 Once you give yourself to them, things change.
-At that point, they no longer see you as a mountain to be conquered, but a slave in their possession.
+At that point, they no longer see you as a mountain to be conquered but as a slave in their possession.
 They know that you are not perfect, and they will begin molding you into their perfect “slave.”

-All narcissistic love patterns follow this particular template as if they learned it from a textbook somewhere.
+All narcissist repeat patterns.
+They follow this particular template as if they learned it from a textbook somewhere.

-It will begin by subtle requests for their partners to follow like change in hairstyle, clothing, manner of speaking, etc. They have short patience, so normally this phase is also short if you don’t follow them right away.
+Narcissistic love patterns will begin with subtle requests for their partners to follow, like changes in hairstyle, clothing, manner of speaking, etc. They have short patience, so normally this phase is also short if you don’t follow them right away.

 Most partners are willing to make small superficial changes to please them and prevent the relationship from falling apart.

 After that phase, they will begin isolating you from your friends, family, and everything you care about, including your hobbies.
 They believe you are their possession and can use/mold you as they wish.

 They are also aware that outside influence will disrupt their “partner polishing project” and will preemptively discredit everyone else slowly but aggressively.